The 17 Most Famous Paintings at the Louvre

 - Portrait of Isabella d’Este (unfinished)

-- Saint John the Baptist (Particularly Notable)
+- Saint John the Baptist (particularly notable)

-- La Giocanda (the Mona Lisa – listed below #4)
+- La Giocanda (the Mona Lisa—listed below)

 12. The Battle Between Love and Chastity